Storyblok Raises $80M Series C - Read News

 We've already covered the topic on how to render component dynamically from a JSON, now we will focus on how to only render components if in the correct time frame.

-Section titled The JSON structure The JSON structure
+The JSON structure

 The content JSON has been enhanced by a start and end field for one of our two components.
 The start and end property in our example are not required and can result in an empty string.
 Each DateTime string is in GMT+0 just so we get the question about timezones out of our mind for this.